 The goal is to find the optimum between where how much is spent on healthcare on the one hand and the life expectancy and wellbeing of the subpopulations on the other.

-Reducing costs: energy efficiency and preventive maintenance
+Reducing costs: energy efficiency and preventive maintenance in hospitals

 Healthcare professionals in the US focus on making money again, and cost reductions rank high on the agenda in many countries.
 Schneider Electric has offerings to enhance efficiency on a healthcare infrastructure level.
 Where are the main cost-saving opportunities in relationship with the solutions you and EcoXperts can provide?
 Energy?
 Moving from reactive to conditions-based and pro-active maintenance?